ion2s-gmbh/oloid-website/src/setup/installation-details.md

 ```php
 php artisan workshop:reconfig
 ```
-This will apply the correct path in `view.php` and create a new and fresh folder structure in your resources folder.
+This will apply the correct path in `config/view.php` and create a new and fresh folder structure in your resources folder.